rhine3/audiomoth-guide/guide.md

 Methods in Ecology and Evolution, December 3, 2017.
 ```

-Thank you to Alex Rogers, Sam Lapp, Trieste Devlin, Lauren Chronister, Lauren Schricker, Abram Fleishman, and other members of the AudioMoth and bioacoustics community who have contributed to this guide.
+Thank you to Alex Rogers, Sam Lapp, Trieste Devlin, Lauren Chronister, Lauren Schricker, Abram Fleishman, and other members of the AudioMoth and bioacoustics communities who have contributed to this guide.